The Motes

 Ironclad vagabond port-class airship

+Burning Blue is one of only three airships of its kind and the only one still in active service.
+Of its sibling airships, Halls of Air crashed during its test launch and was later dismantled in a hangar at Falstead airfield.
+The other, Face of God, has never flown, having lost funding at the beginning of the Federalist-Dawnfire War.
 Burning Blue is a mile-long airship with an onboard plane and skiff hangar, as well as ascent and descent lifts.
-It is easily the largest and heaviest airship ever built and serves as a kind of flying city for the Aeronauts—a culture of skyfaring engineers who explore and master the skies of Crudilex.
+It is easily the largest and heaviest airship ever built and serves as a kind of flying city for the Aeronauts, a culture of skyfaring engineers who explore and master the skies of Crudilex.
 Aeronauts exist across the world, but the art of taking to the sky was born in the Motes.
 Among the aarakocra and floating islands, the first flying machines were tested and perfected.

 Burning Blue has a secret that allows it to remain airborne.
-In addition to
+In addition to a small nation’s supply worth of mana batteries and Tho-Cell gyromanics, it is equipped with an experimental device that allows it to

 Flakwind

-Originally erected as a forward bastion between Gouldel and Roa during a time of conflict and dispute over control of the Motes, Flakwind is a military base built both atop and within the mote itself.
+Originally built as a forward bastion between Gouldel and Roa during a time of conflict over control of the Motes, Flakwind is a military base built both atop and within its mote.
 At its center stands a tall tower armed with a massive, rotating anti-airship flak cannon.
 Though the war that prompted its construction never came to pass, the cannon has been used to defend mining and merchant airships from frequent skypirate attacks.
+The island has since evolved into a common Aeronaut hanger bay and trade port.
+Its location and fortified structures make it a reliable place to find capable crew, comfortable beds, and a strong drink.
+Known for its opportunities, Flakwind draws many Aeronauts who linger here while searching for a ship in need of hands.

 Roian Mining Operation

-This is the primary Roian mining effort in the Motes.
+This floating island serves as the primary Roian mining effort in the Motes.
 Massive Rendcresk-class skiffs regularly ferry loads of Irai crystals and equipment between the Motes and Roa.
 Their skyborne voyages are a common sight in the southern skies, and their cargo is both valuable and heavily guarded.
 As the Irai crystals are extracted, the motes begin to weaken and shatter.
 These floating islands owe their defiance of gravity to the crystals, and without them, they become unstable.
 Even smaller fragments can hold hundreds of tons of stone, and a few slivers left behind can generate satellite clasts.
 Over time, this creates hazardous airborne reefs and broken clast motes that make airship travel extremely difficult and dangerous.
+Despite the risks, mining has been practiced here for a very long time.
+Roa takes great care to collect and harvest even the smallest fragments, slowly chipping away at the mote that floats above their city.

 Crownroost

-To earn the right to ascend and live higher, aarakocra compete in a sport called Vaz-Am—a high-stakes blend of racing and ball game.
+To earn the right to ascend and live higher, aarakocra compete in a sport called Vaz-Am, a high-stakes blend of racing and ball game.
 The sport involves navigating dangerous environmental obstacles and flying through monster-infested lairs.
 Those who fail to prove themselves in Vaz-Am often fall in social standing, and many eventually turn to airship piracy as a means of survival.
+Crownroost is the highest of all the Motes, soaring nearly three miles above the Undermote.
+The air here is thin and frigid, inhospitable to most forms of life.
+Yet the aarakocra thrive, living a tribal, communal existence shaped by the gales of Highwind.

 Highwind